|

 The process of adding images and links to the description

-field of an RSS feed is really quite simple if you are using
+field of an RSS feed is really quite simple if you are

-added benefit, of course, are the additional web links back
+your content.
+The added benefit, of course, are the

-to your site from any sites that choose to syndicate or
+additional web links back to your site from any sites

-display your feed's contents.
+that choose to syndicate or display your feed's contents.

 3. Validate

-Properly formed code is important, in order
+Properly formed code is important, in

-nothing is more embarrassing or unprofessional than an RSS
+reason... nothing is more embarrassing or unprofessional

-your feed creation, and validate your feed on a regular
+your feed on a regular basis.

 4. Easy To Subscribe

 Make your RSS feed easy to subscribe to.
-Include

-your RSS feeds.
+to your RSS feeds.
 Include basic directions on how website

 visitors should subscribe to your RSS feed.